 G3A % of assessment

 Practical conservation projects, condition and treatment reports, 75

 end of year exhibition

-Written assignments including an essay, reflective journal and 20
+Written assignments including a research report, reflective 20

-final self-assessment
+journal and final self-assessment

 Blog 5

+6

 Comprising:

 Project-based conservation work undertaken with consideration of technical, contextual and theoretical factors, and progressed as agreed with condition and treatment reports completed and submitted at an appropriate level with results of analytical work reported clearly.
 Final end of year exhibition of work.
 Week 32